a collection of notes on areas of personal interest

 Although freely flowing forms may appear to have little basis in geometry, a significant number of them do so in order to maintain a visual integrity.
 The pattern to the right, above, is an exercise to illustrate such a pattern which incorporates both an obvious geometric layout with spirals that have elements on them suggesting the stems and attached leaves of plants, features which act in contrast to the more regular geometric shapes and help to associate geometry with the natural world.

 The sketches above, and this animated graphic illustrate the relatively simple geometry used to establish the design.
+This is a design process that embodies many arbitrary decisions in the development of the final pattern.
 A square is divided into sixteen parts by joining the points established on its perimeter when its sides are each divided into four.
 That geometry has been omitted here.

-Within this square a smaller square is inscribed, set at 45°, its corners being on the centre points of the original square.
+Within this square a smaller square is now inscribed, set at 45°, its corners being established on the centre points of the edges of the original square.
 The smaller square is similarly divided, also into sixteen parts.
 The lines sub-dividing the smaller square establish the four diamonds upon which four cursive shapes may be designed.
-These can be seen in blue on the right of the sketch above and are of two similar, but slightly different shapes which fit together in what might be considered to be a pleasing and complementary manner.
+These can be seen in blue on the right of the sketch above and are of two similar, but slightly different shapes which fit against each other in what might be considered to be a pleasing and complementary manner.

-Inside these four cursive diamond shapes another, simpler, figure has been constructed based on reflex or ogee curves simply constructed around the forms of a number of similarly sized circles established arbitrarily on the underlying grid.
-This shape is repeated, mirrored vertically, and inverted horizontally, its pointed and rounded top and base set to contrast with the rounded and curved shapes of the cursive diamonds upon which they sit.
+Inside these four cursive diamond shapes another, simpler, figure has been constructed based on reflex or ogee curves simply constructed around the forms of a number of similarly sized circles which have been established arbitrarily on the underlying grid.
+This shape is repeated, mirrored vertically and, inverted, horizontally with its pointed and rounded top and base set to contrast with the rounded and curved shapes of the cursive diamonds upon which they sit.